twbs/bootstrap/site/content/docs/5.2/layout/columns.md

 ## Standalone column classes

 The `.col-*` classes can also be used outside a `.row` to give an element a specific width.
-Whenever column classes are used as non direct children of a row, the paddings are omitted.
+Whenever column classes are used as non-direct children of a row, the paddings are omitted.

 {{< example >}}
 <div class="col-3 bg-light p-3 border">